Merna Kennedy: Career

 Kennedy continued acting after The Circus, starring in early sound films, but retired in 1934 when she married choreographer/director Busby Berkeley on February 10, 1934 at Hollywood United Methodist Church.
 Their marriage broke up by 1936.

 Death

 Kennedy died at age 36 of a heart attack on December 20, 1944, four days after her marriage to Master Sergeant Forrest Brayton.
-She is buried at Pinecrest Cemetery in California.
+She is buried at Inglewood Park Cemetery, Inglewood, California.